Geolicious/qgis2leaf/README.md

 ## Tests

 You may find testdata in the "test_data" folder.
-It was tested on Linux Mint/Ubuntu and Windows 7 with QGIS 2.2 and 2.4 and Python 2.7.5+
+It was tested on Linux Mint/Ubuntu and Windows 7 with QGIS 2.6 and Python 2.7.5+

 ## Contributors